 Newcastle Skeptics

-Join us from 7.30 pm on Tuesday 4th November in the Library at the Town Wall on Pink Lane, near Newcastle Central Station, to meet fellow skeptics and to shape the future of skepticism in the North East.
+Join us from 7.30 pm on Wednesday 1st of April in the Library at the Town Wall on Pink Lane, near Newcastle Central Station, to meet fellow skeptics and to shape the future of skepticism in the North East.

 Come for drinks, casual debunkings and maybe even some skeptical gaming!